 Use that content to build out your social media profiles.

 And, don’t forget to create a branded email signature.
-Email is social media, too, and a good signature can do wonders.
+Like I said earlier, email is social media, too, and a good signature can do wonders.

 How to Focus Your Social Media for Job Search Personal Marketing Campaign